 Save any papers related to any medical treatment or automotive service that you receive.
 You may also find that you need a copy of the CHP's Collision Report, authored by the investigating officer.
 The department will have you fill out a CHP 190 form.
 Follow the instructions, and the department will mail you a copy.
 If a local police department investigated the accident, contact that department for a copy of their report.

 The foregoing may not be enough to know what to do after a car accident in Orange County.
 A lawyer can help clarify the parties that should be notified, your potential claims or defenses, and the process for receiving compensation.
-Contact a local attorney for a free consultation to discuss your accident and how best to proceed.
+Contact an experienced car accident attorney in California to discuss your accident and how best to proceed.